inesc-id-esw/advice/advice/README.md

   `pt.ist.esw.advice.Advice` that will be called when an advised method is called.

-  3. Run `pt.ist.esw.advice.ProcessAtomicAnnotations` to post-process the
+  3. Run `pt.ist.esw.advice.ProcessAnnotations` to post-process the
   compiled classes.
 This will search the presence of the advised annotation and replace the original method with another method that runs the advice.
   It also creates a callable to the original advised method that is given to